Table of Contents

 Option 1: How To Become a Web Developer Without a Degree with Coding Bootcamp

-Coding bootcamps are one of the most popular ways to learn the skills you need to start working in programming and web development, and quickly.
+Coding boot camps are one of the most popular ways to learn the skills you need to start working in programming and web development and quickly.
 So, what exactly is coding bootcamp?

 Another reason why coding bootcamps are so popular is that they often offer flexible payment options.
 This might mean you pay a small fee upfront and defer the bulk of the payment until you land your first job in tech.